 At the same time, ill-designed policies to conserve and restore nature could lead to transition risk, representing additional costs for the government.
 Even it is too early to have an academic assessment of underlying drivers and causes, the Sri Lankan campaign "Vistas of Prosperity and Splendor" and following ban of chemical fertilizers could serve as a example.
 Within one single season chemical fertilizers were banned in Sri Lanka in April 2021, instead of gradually introducing the policy over several years, allowing farmers, organizer fertilizer suppliers, and financiers to adapt.
 After widespread protests in December 2021 the ban was rolled back, however, the damage was already done.
 Domestic rice production is expected to suffer a 30 percent reduction as a result and the country moved from exporting to importing the staple crop.
 Meanwhile, domestic rice prices are expected to increase around 30 percent.
 The ban also devastated the nation's tea crop, its primary export and source of foreign exchange.
-The ban also devastated the nation's tea crop, its primary export and source of foreign exchange reserves at a record low and inflation soaring.
+These impacts added to an already challenging economic situation in the country, with exchange reserves at a record low and inflation soaring.
 The ongoing global geopolitical situation pushing food prices to record levels globally ded to the difficulty of the national situation.
 The Sri Lankan government relied on credit lines from friendly neighbors to import rice, defaulted on its debt, and requested emergency financial help from the International Monetary Fund (IMF) and the World Bank.